cybercryptio/d1-entityframework/Encryptonize.SampleDB/README.md

 ## Azure provision

-Instructions on provisioning the required SQL server and the database is available [here](../../../deploy/encryptonizedb/README.md).
+Instructions on provisioning the required SQL server and the database are available [here](../../../deploy/encryptonizedb/README.md).